 The program is a shared group experience.
 Join this program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

 Our accommodation will be a mix of camping (tents supplied) and comfortable, clean hostels and lodges.
 Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
-All meals are included in the program cost.
-Food preparation, shared by all students, is fun, social and often a highlight.
+Breakfast, Lunch and Dinner are included in the program cost.
+Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following:

 Camping meals will be adjusted to the cooking equipment at hand